CurrencyCloud/currencycloud-java/README.md

 CurrencyCloud-Java requires at least a Java version 7 compatible JDK.

-### 3. A valid sandbox login id and api key on the CurrencyCloud sandbox API environment.
+### 3. A valid sandbox login id and api key on the Currencycloud sandbox API environment.

-You can register for demo API key at [connect.currencycloud.com][connect].
+You can register for demo API key at [developer.currencycloud.com][developer].

 While we expose certain routes on the sandbox API without the requirement for authentication, we rate-limit these requests aggressively to prevent abuse of the sandbox.
 Rate-limiting on authenticated requests is far more lenient.

-## Installing the Currency Cloud SDK
+## Installing the Currencycloud SDK

 ### 1. Using Maven

-To use the Currency Cloud SDK in a Maven project, add the following dependency to the project's `pom.xml`:
+To use the Currencycloud SDK in a Maven project, add the following dependency to the project's `pom.xml`:

 ```xml
 <dependency>